Analysis of Transients in Power SystemsSee upcoming dates

 Engineering personnel familiar with the basics of electric power system analysis who need to get more in-depth knowledge of the analysis and simulation of power system transients in areas including:

-- Insulation coordination of HV substations and transmission lines
+- Analysis of HV substations and transmission lines

 - Rotating machines dynamics

-- Application of power electronics and associated controls in power systems
+- Application of inverter-based resources (IBR) and associated controls in power systems

 - HVDC and FACTS equipment